 In her third Blog, Clare Sandman, trained in Psychotherapy, continues her advice on how you can manage your own Mental Health, at home and at work.

-In both of my work roles, the word ‘Boundaries’ keeps coming out to play.
-It started to make me think more and more, have you set firm boundaries between your home life and work life?
-How do you even set boundaries when your work life is sitting in your home life, in the same environment, same room and with the same people around you constantly.
-How many of you feel trapped by work, isolated at home and wondering whether it was just you who felt the enormity of being and feeling stuck in the same work or home space.
-Was it or is it still Groundhog Day?
+With a long summer ahead where everything feels the same yet craving holidays, space and some air to breathe, the word ‘Boundaries’ keeps coming out to play.
+It started to make me think more and more, have you set firm boundaries between your home life and work-life?
+How do you even set boundaries if you are working under a Hybrid Working model bought on by the pandemic?
+And, how many of you feel trapped by work, isolated at home, or wondering whether it was just you who felt the enormity of being and feeling stuck in the same work or home space?
 How do we help your mind stop, think, breathe and reflect on its current state in a safe environment.

 - Boundaries enable you to set guidelines on how you want to be treated.
 Ensuring your relationships with people are respectful and appropriate, whether at work or at home.
 Have you grounded yourself and enabled yourself to firmly say ‘yes or no’ to certain challenges recently?